stevenjmesser/visitmy.website/_posts/2023-04-18-formats-for-show-and-tells.md

 A show & tell, or sprint review, is an ‘opportunity to show the most important work you’ve done, talk about what you’ve learned, explain your plans for the next few weeks and answer questions’.
 It’s a way to invite people to hear about and feed back on your work.

 Show & tells also do an unexpected job: project documentation.
 If you work on something for 3 months and do a show & tell every fortnight, you’ll have documented all the important twists and turns and recorded all the decisions along the way.

 We want to do this more often on the GOV.‌UK Design System team, both internally and on our [fortnightly community chats](https://design-system.service.gov.uk/community/#attend-our-events), so last week I pulled together a few storytelling formats that work well for digital teams.

 There are hundreds of ways to tell a story, but these formats are useful for getting started.
-There’s a few must-haves for a good show & tell though...
+There’s a few must-haves for a good show & tell though…

 ## Must-haves